 All students must follow the UCCS Student Code of Conduct Policies and Procedures.
 Click here to see the most recent document: Student Conduct.
 You can also read the plain language Code of Conduct here.
-UCCS Code of Conduct_Plain Language (3).pdf
+UCCS Code of Conduct Plain Language (3).pdf

-If a student breaks the rules in the Code of Conduct, the Office of Inclusive Services will work with the Dean of Students through the Office of the Dean of Students - Colorado Springs to follow the steps for disciplinary actions as outlined in the Conduct Procedures section VIII in the UCCS Student Code of Conduct Policies and Procedures.
-Please read all of this information and schedule a time to meet with the Office of Inclusive Services Director, Christi Kasa, if you have any questions.
+If a Code of Conduct complaint is filed, the Office of Inclusive Services will work with the Dean of Students through the Office of the Dean of Students - Colorado Springs to follow the steps for the grievance policy as outlined in the Conduct Procedures section VIII in the UCCS Student Code of Conduct Policies and Procedures.
+Please read this information and schedule a meeting with the Office of Inclusive Services Director, Christi Kasa, if you have any questions.